GoogleCloudDataproc/hive-bigquery-connector/README-template.md

 partitions based on the time when BigQuery ingests the data.
 You can choose hourly, daily, monthly, or yearly boundaries for the partitions.
 Partitions boundaries are based on UTC time.

-An ingestion-time partitioned table also has two pseudo columns:
+An ingestion time partitioned table also has two pseudo columns:

 - `_PARTITIONTIME`: ingestion time for each row, truncated to the partition boundary (such as hourly or daily).
 This column has the `DATE` Hive type, which corresponds to the BigQuery `DATE` type.